-- During most illnesses, breastfeeding is the safest way to feed a baby. - If you are sick, discuss breastfeeding with your healthcare provider. - If you are not sick, continue breastfeeding. - Infants who are breastfed are at decreased risk of respiratory illness. - If you are using infant formula be sure to have at least a 14-day supply of formula and any supplies needed to sterilize the equipment.
+- During most illnesses, breastfeeding is the safest way to feed a baby. - If you are sick, discuss breastfeeding with your healthcare provider. - If you are not sick, continue breastfeeding. - decreased risk of respiratory illness. - If you are using infant formula be sure to have at least a 14-day supply of formula and any supplies needed to sterilize the equipment.